-Co-Lab is a collaborative faculty initiative in the College of Design @ North Carolina State University.
-Current publications explore both the theory and application of mapping as a critical research tool, participatory mapping as a dialectical engagement device, and the value of mapping and visualization in fields outside of design, architecture and urban planning.
+Co-Lab is a collaborative faculty initiative in the College of Design @ NC State University that uses mapping as a critical and participatory research tool.
+Co-Lab’s current publications explore both the theory and application of mapping as a critical research tool, participatory mapping as a dialectical engagement device, and the value of mapping and visualization in fields outside of design, architecture and urban planning.
 Embedded in this initiative is a new theory of critical placemaking that builds upon the rich heritage of participatory design, placemaking and critical cartography.
 The value of placemaking underpins a perspective that promotes citizen/community agency and dialectical engagement in design decisions.

 Our studios and seminars use techniques of mapping—analyzing and making meaning of raw data—as a comparative analytic tool and as a way to uncover hidden meanings between data and reality.

 We use critical cartography and participatory mapping to engage communities in dialogue and discourse about the past, present and future of the build environment.

 Through writing we discuss the many ways that mapping and visualization enhance critical research, while also acting as rhetorical devices that shape the way that we understand and act upon it.

 March 02 – April 06 | 4 weeks | Research Methodology: Case Study Research | Mapping Methodology: Network Maps Case Study research seeks to understand a larger phenomena